 Some places have them, others don’t.
 The thing I like about different restaurants is that the structures are always different, even though service standards and steps of service fall under a similar type of blueprint (here is my personal blueprint “Steps of service – The Basics”).

 Also with different restaurants come different types of staff required to let that restaurant run well.
-Here is a list of staff that can be found in a restaurant:
+Here is a list of staff that can be found in a restaurant.
+If you are having a part, one hosting tip is to ensure you have the proper support staff.

 - Expeditors (responsible for communication between FOH staff and BOH staff, also deals with ensuring food goes out to each table)